- Education Graduate Programs

 EDU 690 - Differentiated & Supplemental Program - 3.00

-EDU 697 - Superintendent Field Experience & Portfolio Development - 3.00
+EDU 697 - Superintendent Field Experience and Capstone - 3.00

-This course is designed to provide the student with the opportunity to practice those attitudes, skills, and behaviors necessary to provide positive and effective leadership at the school district and central office level.
-During the EDU657 Field Experience, the student is required to complete 240 hours of field experience to the district superintendency in collaboration with the university's supervisor (EDU657 and/or EDU697 course professor).
-The on-site supervisor must hold a superintendent certification and have at least two years experience as superintendent and/or assistant superintendent.
-The student will select, perform and complete activities involving concepts of educational administration, management of school operations and services, personnel management, instructional programs, professional development and assessment, pupil personnel administration, and school community relations as they align with the Interstate School Leaders Licensure Consortium (ISLLC) standards of effective leadership practice in education.
-Other Program of Education Standard bodies might also be required to make alignment to the student's work.
-The course will also assist the student in preparing for the certification examination, the School Superintendent's Assessment (SSA), required in Missouri to be a certificated Superintendent.
+This culminating 8-week course is designed to provide the student with the opportunity to practice those attitudes, skills, and behaviors necessary to provide positive and effective leadership at the school district and central office level.
+The student will have opportunities to present and demonstrate their understanding of the superintendent leadership standards.
+They will select, perform, and complete activities involving concepts of educational administration, management of school operations and services, personnel management, instructional programs, professional development, and assessment, pupil personnel administration, and school community relations as they align with the Missouri Superintendent Standards.
+Final Defense Papers will be submitted that demonstrate their knowledge of these standards and competencies throughout the entire EdS Leadership Program.
+The course will also assist the student in preparing for the Superintendent’s Assessment, required in Missouri to be a certified Superintendent.
+Those students, who need their building level certification, will also receive support in the initial development of the Performance Assessment required or principal certification.

 Students enrolled in the Education Specialist (EdS) in Educational Leadership or Master of Education (MEd) in Educational Leadership programs may be recommended by William Woods University for Missouri state-level K-12 School Leader (Principal) Certification beginning Fall, 2020!